AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 Hybrid filtering combines JCR filtering with AEM filtering.

 It applies a JCR filter (in the form of a query constraint) before loading the result set into memory for AEM filtering.
-This is to reduce:

-* the result set loaded into memory, as the JCR filter removes superfluous results prior to this
+This is to reduce the result set loaded into memory, as the JCR filter removes superfluous results prior to this.

-* the cost of reading large sets of JCR nodes from the repository

 >[!NOTE]
 >